simplemindedbot/simplemindedbot/content/pages/privacy.md

 We use the following third-party services:

-1. Disqus: For our comment system.
-Please review Disqus' [Privacy Policy](https://help.disqus.com/terms-and-policies/disqus-privacy-policy) for more information.
-2. Cloudflare Insights: For web traffic analysis.
-Please review Cloudflare's privacy policy for details on how they collect and process data.
-3. Google Fonts: For website styling.
+1. Google Fonts: For website styling.
 Please review Google's privacy policy to understand how they handle data related to font delivery.
-4. elasticlunr: For on-site search functionality. elasticlunr processes search queries client-side and may store a search index in your browser's local storage.
+2. elasticlunr: For on-site search functionality. elasticlunr processes search queries client-side and may store a search index in your browser's local storage.
 This data does not leave your device and is not accessible to us.

 ## Links to Other Websites